 The Company is a Cypriot registered legal entity, and the Home Member State of the Company is the Republic of Cyprus.
 In relation to its financial reporting process, the Company applies the relevant provisions of the Transparency Requirements (Securities Admitted to Trading on a Regulated Market) of 2007 as amended of the Republic of Cyprus (the 'Transparency Law'), and the of the Cyprus Companies Law, Cap.
 113. The Transparency Law prescribes the publication of the Annual Financial Report and of the Half-Yearly Financial Report.
 Issuers whose titles are admitted to trading on a regulated market, such as the Company, are obliged to prepare and disclose such information in accordance with the provisions and the time schedules stipulated in Part II of the Transparency Law.
-Moreover, and as stipulated in Part II of the Law, the financial reports of the Company and of the Group are prepared on the basis of the applicable International Accounting Standards, as well as the provisions of the Companies Law, Cap.
-113 in order to provide a true and fair picture of the financial reports and preliminary results for the year, also applying the relevant International Accounting Standards.
+Moreover, and as stipulated in Part II of the Law, the financial reports of the Company and of the Group are prepared based on the applicable International Accounting Standards, as well as the provisions of the Companies Law, Cap.
+113 in order to provide a true and fair picture of the financial affairs of the Company and the Group, respectively.
+Further, the Company prepares and publishes quarterly financial reports and preliminary results for the year, also applying the relevant International Accounting Standards.